elkana4203/experiment/README.md

 ## Goals

-- Be a Git wizarg
+- Be a Git wizard